davidayariga/REDI_Prem_Proj/README.md

 How the Game Works:
 Characters: There's a player (Captain America) and an enemy (Thanos), each with attributes for health, attack power and healing power.
 Gameplay: Each turn, you choose whether to attack or heal.
-The goblin will automatically attack after your move.
+Thanos will automatically attack after your move.
 Endgame: The game ends when either the player or the goblin's health reaches zero.

 How the game was made: